-EU Regulation (EC) No. 261/2004 requires airlines to offer passengers affected by a flight cancellation the option to choose between re-routing to their final destination at the earliest opportunity and refund of their ticket price.
-As regards re-routing, the Covid-19 outbreak made it impossible for airlines to re-route passengers to their destination within a short period of time and it was not clear when re-routing would become possible.
-At the beginning of the Covid-19 crisis, when Ryanair was unable to foresee its duration and impact of Covid-19 on its operations, the obligation to provide immediate cash refunds under EU Regulation (EC) No. 261/2004 exposed Ryanair to unpredictable liquidity risks.
-Further, Ryanair's refund processing capacity fell to less than a quarter of the Company's standard capacity with the introduction of lockdown restrictions in Ireland and Spain in mid-March 2020.
-This coincided with an unprecedented high rate of flight cancellations.
-The consequent delay in the processing of cash refunds has led Ryanair to consider the alternative of offering travel vouchers, which requires only limited number of staff to activate and manage.
-Ryanair has been informing passengers about the option to reject the travel voucher, in line with the requirements of EU Regulation (EC) No. 261/2004 and the 'European Commission's Interpretative Guidelines on EU passenger rights regulations in the context of the Covid-19 crisis of 18 March 2020', in which the Commission recognized airlines' right to offer travel vouchers as long as the offer does not affect passengers' right to opt for a refund instead.
-While there is a general acceptance by national authorities responsible for the enforcement of EU Regulation (EC) No. 261/2004 that the 7 days' deadline provided for by the Regulation to process refunds is to be interpreted in a reasonable manner in light of the circumstances of the Covid-19 crisis, there is a risk that some authorities may find Ryanair's inability to process refunds within a timeframe acceptable to them to be in breach of the Regulation.
-There is also a risk that some authorities may find Ryanair's decision to encourage passengers to accept a travel voucher in lieu of a refund to amount to a breach of the information obligations contained in EU Regulation (EC) No. 261/2004 and/or a misleading commercial practice.
+EU Regulation (EC) No. 261/2004 requires airlines to offer passengers affected by a flight cancellation the option to choose between re-routing to their final destination (at the earliest opportunity or at a later date at the passenger's convenience) and reimbursement of their ticket price within seven days.
+The reimbursement may be issued in cash or, where the passenger so accepts, in the form of a travel voucher.
+Ryanair experienced considerable delays in processing cash refunds in the first few months of the Covid-19 crisis due to staff shortage linked to lockdown restrictions and an unprecedented high rate of flight cancellations.
+From June 2020 onwards, staff began to return to the office in the Company's customer service centres, which allowed Ryanair to clear the backlog of reimbursement requests by the end of that summer and to begin processing the majority of cash refund requests within seven days.
+The initial delay in processing cash refunds led Ryanair to consider the alternative of offering travel vouchers to passengers who claimed reimbursement, with passengers retaining the ability to request that their voucher be redeemed for cash at any time.
+Ryanair believes that its policy was in line with the requirements of the 'European Commission's Recommendation (EU) 2020/648 of 13 May 2020 on vouchers offered to passengers and travellers as an alternative to reimbursement for cancelled package travel and transport services in the context of the Covid-19 pandemic' ("the Recommendation") in which the Commission recognised airlines' right to offer travel vouchers as long as the offer does not affect passengers' right to opt for a cash refund instead.

+While national authorities responsible for the enforcement of EU Regulation (EC) No. 261/2004 have generally recognised Ryanair's efforts and accepted that the seven days' deadline provided for by the regulation to process refunds should be interpreted in a reasonable manner in light of the circumstances of the Covid-19 crisis, there is a risk that some authorities or courts may find Ryanair's inability during the initial stages of the Covid-19 pandemic to process refunds within a timeframe acceptable to them, or certain terms of the Company's travel vouchers, to be in breach of the regulation.
+Further, some consumer protection enforcement authorities or courts may ultimately find Ryanair's decision to encourage passengers to accept travel vouchers in lieu of a cash refund to amount to a breach of the information obligations contained in the regulation and/or an unfair commercial practice.